Spring Wolf Watch w Dr. Dan MacNulty~Premium~ APR 21-26

 An early morning departure creates our best chances of viewing active wildlife.
 Wolves will be our priority, but many wildlife species are seen along the way.
 We will search the park's northern range for wildlife from bison to bears, badgers to bald eagles.
 Search areas include the Blacktail Plateau, the Slough Creek valley, and the famous wildlife haven, Lamar Valley, for resident wolf packs.
 Our search will team with rangers, scientists, and the eclectic wolf-watching faithful in a mutual effort to find and observe wildlife.
 Lunch will be at Mammoth Hot Springs, followed by a walk through the terrace boardwalks to experience the amazing travertine hot springs, some of Yellowstone's finest thermal features.
 An evening presentation accompanies Zac's gourmet dinner at the Track Education Center in Gardiner.April 24, 2024

 Our schedule will be similar to the previous day, as the goal is to look for multiple wolf packs and make observations of a variety of behaviors and activities (hunting, playing, traveling, feeding, (sleeping!), etc.).
 This time period is at the tail-end of the breeding season for wolves, so courtship behavior may bring exceptional opportunities to view and learn.
 Lunch will be back in Gardiner, followed by an optional short hike.
-An after-dinner evening session at the center in Gardiner will feature one of our special guest speakers, to be announced.
-Past speakers have included Dr. Douglas Smith, film-maker Bob Landis, canine geneticist Dr. Dan Stahler, and other distinguished experts in the field of wolf biology and behavior.April 25, 2024
+An after-dinner evening session at the center in Gardiner will feature our special guest speaker, a distinguished expert in the field of wolf biology and behavior.April 25, 2024

 To maximize our opportunities for viewing wolves, bears, and many other wildlife species we will return to the Northern Range and Lamar Valley.
 Lamar is one of the best areas in the park for wolves, bears, and vast herds of bison and elk.
 The sheer abundance gives this area its well-earned nickname, 'The Serengeti of North America.'
 Lunch will be at the home and photography gallery of our good friends, Dan and Cindy Hartman, who live in Silver Gate, a small and charming mountain town outside the northeast entrance of the park.
 They are exceptional naturalists that share their many insights to wildlife in the area.
 After an afternoon return drive through the park, a final celebration dinner follows with Chef Zac in Gardiner.April 26, 2024